CSCfi/csc-user-guide/docs/computing/available-systems.md

 hardware is different, and this makes some worklods uniquely suitable for either Puhti or Mahti.

 In addition to the national resources, CSC's data center in Kajaani hosts the pan-European pre-exascale supercomputer LUMI.
-The CPU-partition of LUMI has been available since early 2022, while the largest partition of the system consisting of GPU-accelerated nodes is projected to be available in September 2022.
+The CPU-partition of LUMI has been available since early 2022, while the largest partition of the system consisting of GPU-accelerated nodes is projected to be available in autumn 2022.

 ## LUMI